 • In the order, provide the basis for vacating the dismissal.

-If the dismissal was on an appeal of an SSA reconsideration, a copy of the notice and order are sent by the Central Operations Division to SSA with a request for the administrative record.
+If the dismissal was on an appeal of an SSA reconsideration, a copy of the notice and order are sent by Central Operations to SSA with a request for the administrative record.